 Many periods in the history of mankind demonstrate man’s barbaric inhumanity to their fellow human beings.
-The period known as the Middle Ages stands out as one of the most violent, blood soaked eras in history.
+The period known as the Middle Ages, which gave rise to the religious wars, (1525 - 1648) stands out as one of the most violent, blood soaked eras in history.
 This epoch, lasting roughly 1,000 years, from the 5th century to the 15th, was a time of great inequality and brutality in much of Europe.

 What really sets this time apart is the ghoulish inventiveness that gave rise to a plethora of torture methods.
 There were many grounds for torture during the Middle Ages – religious fervor and criminal punishment come to mind – but why would a person take the time to invent a device designed to maim?